 Research what to expect during postpartum recovery.
 You can learn some tips and tricks from other mothers online and your friends.

-Finish Any Projects Before Giving Birth
+Finish Any Projects Before the Baby Arrives

 After your baby’s birth, you won’t have much time to work on projects.
 Just don’t burn yourself out trying to finish all the requirements!